icub-tech-iit/documentation/docs/icub_operating_systems/icubos/jetpack.md

 ### Flash the image

 At this point we are ready to flash.

+!!! warning

+    If you want to configure your `Jetson Orin NX` to be used with `FRAMOS-IMX415` cameras, please refer to the [specific procedure](./setup-framos-imx415.md) from hereinafter.

 1. From the previously folder, do `cd ..` to return to the Linux_for_Tegra directory
 2. Flash the image by running `sudo ./cti-flash.sh` script (otherwise you can use the manual flashing procedure).